 Inland Pack Track

-An overnight backing trip encompassing West Coast rain forest, dramatic limestone gorges and stunning caves.
+An overnight backing trip encompassing temperate rainforest, dramatic limestone gorges and stunning caves.
 Designed for those who have less time, or the perfect add on to your Paparoa Track Guided Walk.

 Our all-inclusive trip includes